Abbey Hall (1940)

 Best Hall (1954)

 Best Hall is one of the larger corridor style halls and houses first-year students.
-The ground floor is all female, the first floor is mixed gender by room and the second and third floors are half male and half female.
-Best Hall was named for Dr. Samuel M. Best, football coach at Colby Academy, member of the Board of Trustees from 1933 until 1968 and chair from 1933 until 1968.
+It was named for Dr. Samuel M. Best, football coach at Colby Academy, member of the Board of Trustees from 1933 until 1968 and chair from 1933 until 1968.

 Burpee Hall (1934)